Thinking about a Yosemite National Park camping trip? If you are, get your facts about Yosemite here first and plan accordingly.

-- Five hundred Sequioa trees, considered the world’s largest living things, can be found in Yosemite National Park.
+- Five hundred Sequoia trees considered the world's largest living things, are in Yosemite.

-- The mountains in the park continue to grow at the rate of 1 foot per millennium.
+- The mountains in the Yosemite park continue to grow at a rate of 1 foot per millennium.

 - Because of the great number of rock formations, Yosemite is a rock climber's paradise.

-- Wildlife in the park include black bears, bighorn sheep, peregrine falcons, coyotes, mountain lions, and golden eagles.
+- Wildlife in the Yosemite park includes black bears, bighorn sheep, peregrine falcons, coyotes, mountain lions, and golden eagles.

-- In addition to the popular Giant Sequioas, the California Black Oak, Dog Wood, and Mariposa Lily are part of Yosemite’s fauna.
+- In addition to the popular Giant Sequoias, the California Black Oak, Dog Wood, and Mariposa Lily are part of Yosemite's fauna.

 Preparing for a Yosemite National Park Camping Trip

-It is always a good idea to go Yosemite camping.
-However there are several things you need to be ready for as you plan the activity.
-The park occupies a large area with many different terrain and elevations as well as a great number of wildlife, most of which are protected.
-Read and learn as much as you can about the rules and regulations in the park.
-It’s always best to be prepared and here are some things you need to.
+It is always a good idea to go Yosemite camping, but there are several things you need to be ready for as you plan the activity.
+Yosemite occupies a large area with many different terrain and elevations as well as plenty of wildlife.
+They are all protected, too.

 Bears and Food

-Pets are allowed in Yosemite National Park but only in the developed areas, bike paths, sidewalks, paved roads and all campgrounds with the exception of group campsites and Camp 4.
+You can bring your pets along in Yosemite, but only in the developed areas, bike paths, sidewalks, paved roads, and all campgrounds.
+Also, with the exception of group campsites and Camp 4.
 Your pet must be on a leash and has to be attended to.
 Click here to know more.

 What to Pack for a Yosemite National Park Camping Trip